nick-bratton/susi/README.md

 This project uses a few node modules so make sure to run npm install.

-THere are a couple startup scripts, one for a development environment using 10000Ft's playground V-Next, and another for production use with 10000Ft itself.
+There are three startup scripts, one for a development environment using 10000Ft's playground V-Next, and two for production (and production-beta) use with 10000Ft itself.
 These can be respectively launched by running:

 `npm run dev`